Last updated: Jul 13, 2022 at 3:45 pm PDT

 ESS Information Centre (EmergencyInfoBC): 1-800-585-9559 Hours are 8:30 am to 4 pm daily; may change according to need.

 Canadian Red Cross has been providing emergency support services to evacuees in various ways, see website for more information.

 Evacuee Registration and Assistance (ERA) is an online platform to help people who have been displaced register as an evacuee.
 The site links to a form for people who have been instructed to self-register for ESS.
 Assistance with self-registration can be obtained by calling ESS Information Centre: 1-800-585-9559.

-Providing one-time financial assistance to households who were evacuated from their primary home due to flooding and extreme weather event that occurred Nov 14 to 16, 2021.
+Canadian Red Cross is providing one-time financial assistance to households who were evacuated from their primary home due to flooding and extreme weather event that occured Nov 14 to 16, 2021.
 The $2,000 amount ($1,000 from the BC Government and $1,000 from the Red Cross) helps cover immediate needs related to evacuation and re-entry.
-Registration with the Red Cross is required: call 1-800-863-6582 between 8 am and 8 pm, seven days a week, register online, or in-person.
+Registration with the Red Cross is required: call 1-800-863-6582 between 8 am and 8 pm, seven days a week.